Viewpoint: In defence of politics

 Those individuals who remember the two world wars that stained the first half of the 20th Century might well possess a far more urgent and personal understanding of why politics matters and why it is sometimes necessary to speak up in its defence.

 Politics succeeds because it generally ensures stability and order: it avoids anarchy or arbitrary rule.
 Those who argue that democratic politics is broken in Britain would do well to read Tim Butcher's Blood River - an account of his recent journey across Africa and the raw violence, corruption and poverty he encountered.

 However, as part of this fightback politicians urgently need to rediscover the moral nerve and capacity to speak with the authority and weight of their predecessors.

-At the heart of this rediscovery must be the acceptance that the "the first business of government is to govern", as Churchill put it, "which may at times call for the deliberate endurance of unpopularity".'Not buffeted'
+At the heart of this rediscovery must be the acceptance that the "the first business of government is to govern", as Churchill put it, "which may at times call for the deliberate endurance of unpopularity".